Helping you plan the perfect vacation to the UAE capital, Abu Dhabi

 For domestic visitors, Abu Dhabi city is approximately 160km away from sister city Dubai, a bit over an hour from Jumeirah area or an hour and a half from Dubai International Airport (DXB).
 It’s less than an hour from Al Maktoum International Airport (DWC).

-Abu Dhabi is also accessible by road from Saudi Arabia and Oman (more coming very soon on how to do an Oman road trip with kids!)
+Abu Dhabi is also accessible by road from Saudi Arabia and Oman (see here how to road trip between Abu Dhabi and Muscat – with kids!)

 What to do in Abu Dhabi